Vijayvardhan2216/Detect-Credit-Card-Fraud/README.md

 **Project Overview :-**
     Credit card fraud is a significant issue for financial institutions.
 This project aims to build a robust classification system that can distinguish between legitimate and fraudulent transactions based on features such as customer age, gender, annual income and spending score.
-This project implements and compares various machine learning algorithms to detect fraudulent credit card transactions.
-Using a dataset of customer transactions, the project explores data preprocessing, exploratory data analysis (EDA) and the implementation of classification models including Logistic Regression, Decision Trees and Gradient Boosting Machines (GBM).

 **Project Overview :-**